prothegee/libprcpp/README.md

 __*NOTES:*__
 ```
 - if above package doesn't exists project will skip that package library
-- may cause some module not implemented
+- may cause some module & functionality not implemented
 ```

 <br>